asvd/helios-kernel/README.md

 }
 ```

-Helios Kernel introduces a global object called `LIB`, which is a
+Helios Kernel introduces a special global object called `LIB`, which
-special registry designed to store the libraries.
-In this example a
+serves as a registry designed to store the libraries.
+In this example
-library object `someLibrary` is declared as a property of the `LIB`
+a library object `someLibrary` is declared as a property of the `LIB`
 object.
-Other modules may then access the library object over the
+Other modules may then access the library routines over the
 `LIB` registry.

 *This differs to a more common approach of objects exporting, which is